Recovery Efforts and Support Services After Lahaina Fire: Updates and Assistance for Affected Schools and Residents

 Displaced students who signed up can have access to services such as lunches, socialization and therapy, Hayashi noted.
 The Department of Education also offered psychological support for children, family members and staff members.

-The Federal Emergency Management Agency (FEMA) has opened its first disaster recovery center on Maui, “an important first step” in helping residents get information about assistance, said its administrator, Deanne Criswell.
+The Federal Emergency Management Agency (FEMA) has opened its first disaster recovery center on Maui, “an important first step” in helping residents get information regarding assistance, said its administrator, Deanne Criswell.
 They can also go to get updates on their support requests.

 Criswell said he will accompany President Joe Biden during his scheduled visit to Maui next Monday to assess the damage and “provide hope.”